okuparinen/okuparinen.github.io/cv.md

 ## Positions

 > **Postdoctoral researcher** in Language Technology (University of Helsinki) 2021-
-> * Research on computational dialectology in Finnish and German
+> * Research on computational dialectology in Finnish, Norwegian and Swiss German

 > **Doctoral researcher** in Finnish language (Tampere University) 2017-2021
 > * Research on Finnish spoken in Helsinki, linguistic change and lectal differences